hyperledger-archives/sawtooth-pbft/docs/source/configuring-pbft.rst

   | (Optional; default 30000 ms)
   | How long to wait for the next ``BlockNew`` and ``PrePrepare`` messages
   | before determining that the primary node is faulty.
 The idle timeout must be
-  | longer than the block duration.
+  | longer than the block publishing delay.

 - | ``sawtooth.consensus.pbft.members``
   | (Required)